smwindecker/mixchar_manuscript/README.md

 - `data/`: Raw data for demonstration
 - `my_functions.R`: File with functions for the analysis and figures in the manuscript
 - `ms/`: directory containing manuscript in LaTeX and accompanying style files
-- `figs/`: figures built with the R scripts for the manuscript
 - `DESCRIPTION`: A machine-readable [compendium]() file containing key metadata and dependencies
 - `LICENSE`: License for the materials
 - `Dockerfile` & `.binder/Dockerfile`: files used to generate docker containers for long-term reproducibility